Gewehr 43: Other details

 There were many small variations introduced on the G43/K43 throughout its production cycle.
 The important consideration is that no changes were made to the rifle design specifically to coincide with the nomenclature change from Gewehr to Karabiner, with the exception of the letter stamped on the side.
 A careful study of actual pieces will show that many G-marked rifles had features found on K-marked rifles and vice versa.
 There is therefore no difference in weight or length between the G43 and the K43.
 Although G43s have threaded muzzles with removable nuts for a blank adapter, the K43 does not have this feature.
 Variations in barrel length did exist, but those were the product of machining tolerances, differences between factories, and/or experimental long-barreled rifles.
 An unknown number of late-war K43 rifles were chambered for the 7.92×33mm Kurz cartridge and modified to accept StG44 magazines.

 Though most G43/K43s are equipped with a telescopic sight mounting rail, the vast majority of the rifles were issued in their standard infantry form without a scope.
+About 50,000 scoped variants of the G43/K43sG.43 were produced.
 When equipped with a scope, it was exclusively the ZF 4, a 4x magnification telescopic sight.
+The ZF4 was adjustable for elevation and windage using drums.
+The range drum on top featured bullet drop compensation in 50 m increments for ranges from 100 to 800 m.
 No other known scope and scope mount combinations were installed by the German military on G43/K43's during World War II.
 Many strange variations have shown up after the war, but all have been proven to be the work of amateur gunsmiths.
 Rifles with broken-off butts are common, as German soldiers were instructed to render semi-automatic rifles useless when in danger of capture.